AnticOwl/anticowl.github.io/_Wip/2024-07-25-Lost-In-Random.md

 ## How To Take A Screenshot

-OK, don't be affraid, it easy and don't ask NASA knowledge.
-Just some first manipulations.
 Basically, for this game this how you would proceed to get the shooting part easier.

 * Press `Page Up` to pause the game.